-The new Mercedes-Benz model is aimed squarely at the Audi A3 Saloon.
-It is one of eight new compact models planned by the German car maker, including the new A-Class hatchback as well as successors to the existing B-class, CLA, CLA Shooting Brake and GLA, as well a new compact SUV likely to be named the GLB and an as yet to be confirmed model.
+The A-Class Saloon is one of eight new compact models planned by the German car maker, including the latest A-Class hatchback, successors to the existing B-Class, CLA, CLA Shooting Brake and GLA, as well a new compact SUV that's likely to be named the GLB and a yet-to-be-confirmed model.

-Inside, the new A-Class Saloon adopts the same high-quality dashboard and advanced infotainment functions as the new A-Class hatchback, including Mercedes-Benz’s new MBUX operating system that introduces touchscreen control, conversational speech recognition and the ability for two users to connect simultaneously.
+Inside, the A-Class Saloon adopts the same high-quality dashboard and advanced infotainment functions as its hatchback sibling, including Mercedes’ new MBUX operating system that introduces touchscreen control, conversational speech recognition and the ability for two users to connect simultaneously.